nickwilcox/autovec_demo/post.md

 }
 ```

 If we check the [assembler output](https://godbolt.org/z/3etzSu) we can immediately see there is a lot more assembly generated.
 So much that I won't break it all down.
-But scanning through we can see there are blocks containing the `mulps`, `unpcklps` and `unpckhps` instructions we used in the hand written instrinsic version.
+But scanning through we can see there are blocks containing the `mulps`, `unpcklps` and `unpckhps` instructions we used in the hand written SIMD version.
 This shows that the compiler has been able to vectorize our loop to process four samples at a time using SIMD.

 If we examine the structure of the assembler blocks we can get an rough idea of what it has actually generated.
 It goes beyond our simple hand written version, and includes multiple stages for processing all samples.